Ella Pilcher: Early life

 Ella Pilcher was born in Harrow to a Scottish mother, Sophia (née Robinson), and Somerset-born father, Thomas Webb Pilcher.
 Her father was on his second marriage, having had a previous life as curator of a British gallery in Rome and husband of an Italian marchioness.
 He was in his sixties for most of his children's births and died in 1874.
 Sophia took Ella and her siblings Thomas, Ada Violet and Percy to Germany but then herself died only three years later.
 The orphans returned to England, the charges of the eldest brother Thomas Pilcher, who at 19 joined the army to pay for the schooling of his sisters.
 Percy was enrolled as a naval cadet at the age of 13 and upon graduation pursued an apprenticeship in the engineering department of a Glasgow shipyard.
 Ella went with Percy to Glasgow as his companion and housekeeper, while Ada Violet stayed south with Thomas.

-Ella and Percy lived in a flat in Byres Road, Glasgow, and were remembered by friends as bright, clever and attractive.
+Ella and Percy lived in a flat in Byres Road, Glasgow.
 Ella was, according to friends and family, a great singer.